LLM Reference

 Where can I run Claude 3.7 Sonnet and Claude Sonnet 4.6?

 Claude 3.7 Sonnet is available on Snowflake Cortex, GCP Vertex AI, Replicate API, OpenRouter, and AWS Bedrock.
-Claude Sonnet 4.6 is available on OpenRouter, Anthropic, AWS Bedrock, and GCP Vertex AI.
+Claude Sonnet 4.6 is available on OpenRouter, Anthropic, AWS Bedrock, GCP Vertex AI, and Microsoft Foundry.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing